jfsantosm/2021-replication-Spatial-Beta-Convergence-Forecasting-Models----Journal-of-Forecasting/README.md

 [![Creative Commons Lizenzvertrag](https://i.creativecommons.org/l/by-sa/4.0/88x31.png)](http://creativecommons.org/licenses/by-sa/4.0/)

-This repository contains a tutorial to replicate the results of the published paper
+This repository contains all the code and data to replicate the results of the published paper

 ## Spatial Beta-Convergence Forecasting Models: Evidence from Municipal Homicide Rates in Colombia